How to Start a Business in Washington

 6. Get Washington Business Licenses

 The state of Washington requires most businesses (specifically LLCs and corporations) to get a Washington Business License.
-In fact, it’s likely you’ll need multiple licenses, depending on what type of business you’re running and where your business is located.
+Your Washington Business License will allow your business to collect sales taxes from customers and remit those taxes to the state.
+It’s also likely you’ll need other types of licenses, depending on what type of business you’re running and where your business is located.

 Washington State Business License